 Washington state: Washington state’s website on how to become a LLLT in that state:

 note: The Washington Supreme Court recently decided to "sunset" their LLLT program due to the high cost to run it.
-Persons already licensed as LLLTs can continue to work and students currently studying to become LLLTs have until July 31, 2022, to complete their requirements. https://www.abajournal.com/web/article/how-washingtons-limited-license-legal-technician-program-met-its-demise
+Students currently studying to become LLLTs have until July 31, 2022, to complete their requirements.
+LLLTs who are already licensed can continue to work. https://www.abajournal.com/web/article/how-washingtons-limited-license-legal-technician-program-met-its-demise

 Utah: A link to information and the timetable for Utah’s Licensed Paralegal Practitioner profession: https://www.utahbar.org/licensed-paralegal-practitioner/.

 The first Utah Licensed Paralegal Practitioners started in 2019

 New Mexico: New Mexico authorizes work group to consider limited legal technicians (May 2019):